Yosemite-FEC-Team/State-of-Fashion/README.md

 ## Installation Requirements

-This project utilizes webpack, babel, React, Express, Axios... should I include more?
+This project utilizes webpack, babel, React, Express, Axios

 From within the root directory:
 1. Run the following command in the terminal to install all necessary packages.